 b.
 Any other plant or plant part, including cut Christmas trees or any non-hardy plant or plant part, including but not limited to, annuals, bedding plants and vegetable plants.”

 In addition, the Nursery section issues certificates of inspection, phytosanitary certificates, and Nursery Licenses to businesses engaged in a nursery or nursery-related business within the state.
-Certification and inspections are conducted to prevent the introduction of unwanted plant pests into Delaware, and likewise, to facilitate grower shipments of nursery stock to other states and countries.
+Certification and inspections are conducted to prevent the introduction of unwanted plant pests into Delaware and facilitate grower shipments of nursery stock to other states and countries.

-Anyone who is directly engaged with the distribution of plants, plant products, plant material, nursery stock, or horticultural products is required to let the Delaware Department of Agriculture know that they are conducting this business.
-They must obtain a nursery industry license prior to starting business operations.
+Anyone directly engaged with the distribution of plants, plant products, plant material, nursery stock, or horticultural products is required to let the Delaware Department of Agriculture know that they are conducting this business.
+They must obtain a nursery industry license before starting business operations.
 The nursery industry licenses are valid for one year (January 1 – December 31) and must be renewed annually.

 Citizens wishing to search for a nursery in their county may utilize this online directory: